Hailemicael/immigration-assistant/README.md

 ## Additional Notes

 - The application uses sentence-transformers for embedding generation
+- LangGraph is used for orchestrating the different components of the system
+- Flask provides the web interface for interacting with the application
+- AsyncPG is used for asynchronous PostgreSQL connections
 - Ensure you have sufficient memory for running embedding models
 - For production use, consider changing the default password